Best email finder tools for sales and outreach in 2026

 Pricing & plans

-Capterra shows starting at ~$49/month with a free trial.
-If your team works a targeted account list, a smaller, accurate batch can outperform larger, noisy lists.
+Capterra shows a start at about $49/month with a free trial.
+If your team works a targeted account list, a small, accurate batch can beat a large, noisy one.

 Confirm current credit counts and any hard caps on daily lookups.